documentationjs/documentation/docs/GETTING_STARTED.md

 JSDoc syntax, and is a great reference.
 The most commonly used tags
 are:

-* @param - input given to a function as an argument
+* @param - input is given to a function as an argument
 * @returns - output value of a function
 * @name - explicitly set the documented name of a function, class, or variable
 * @private - you can use @private to document